🇦🇲 Armenia (Caucasus part 1)

 Lake Sevan

-We stayed for a night at Garni, in another "hidden garden".
+We stayed for a night at Garni, in a "hidden garden".
+Breakfast (the next day) was simple, but having it in the midst of nature elevated the experience.

-We told the owner we were headed for Geghard monastery, and he gave us a chef's kiss and made the sign of the cross, so you know UNESCO got something good in store for you.
-Anyway, we grew weary of the monasteries after a while, and arrived too early (or maybe it was closed), so we enjoyed the entrance and left.
+On the 2nd day, we told the owner we were headed for Geghard monastery, and he gave us a chef's kiss and made the sign of the cross, so you know UNESCO got something good in store for us.
+Unfortunately, we had arrived too early (or it was closed?) so we didn't get to see much.
+Played with puppies, looked around, then headed back for breakfast.

 Yerevan